-In observance of Martin Luther King, Jr. Day the Bureau of Corporations, Elections & Commissions will be closed on Monday, January 15, 2018.
+In observance of Patriot's Day the Bureau of Corporations, Elections & Commissions will be closed on Monday, April 16, 2018.

 New Uniform Commercial Code (UCC) Forms were effective July 1, 2013.
 Beginning on August 1, 2013, only the new forms will be accepted for filing and the filing office will refuse to accept all other forms.